nasa/cumulus/docs/deployment/README.md

     $ npm run build

-To run the Cumulus deployment with the local code instead of the npm package, use `npm link`
+To run the Cumulus deployment with the local code instead of the npm package, use `npm link` from your deployment repository directory

-    $ cd ~/<daac-deployment-directory>
     $ npm link ../cumulus/packages/deployment/ @cumulus/deployment

+Note: If you get errors with `npm link`, try deleting the `node_modules` folder the package you are trying to link to in the Cumulus repository.

 ##### Copy the sample template into your repository {#copy-template}

+The [`Cumulus`](https://github.com/nasa/cumulus) project contains default configuration values in the `app.example` folder, however these need to be customized for your Cumulus app.

 Begin by copying the template directory to your project.
 You will modify it for your DAAC's specific needs later.

     $ cp -r ./node_modules/@cumulus/deployment/app.example ./app

-The [`Cumulus`](https://github.com/nasa/cumulus) project contains default configuration values in the `app.example` folder, however these need to be customized for your Cumulus app.

 **Optional:** [Create a new repository](https://help.github.com/articles/creating-a-new-repository/) `<daac>-deploy` so that you can track your DAAC's configuration changes: